w5xd/piper_http_server/windows_deployment/ReadMe.txt

 Prerequisites
 1. This library only runs on 64 bit Windows.
 It has been tested on Win10 and Win11, but it likely works on 64 bit Win7 as well.
-Installation is you simply unzip it, which you already did in order to read this.
-The .onnx file you'll eventually need (see below) is 100MB or so, which means you'll need that much room on the disk where you unzip this.
+Installation: simply unzip it, which you already did in order to read this.
+The .onnx file you'll eventually need (see below) is 100MB or so, which means you'll need that much more room on the disk where you unzip this.

 2. Microsoft VC runtime install
 The piper libraries here require the Microsoft runtime for X64 installed: